drbitboy/magao-x-config/README.md

 ## Special configurations for minimal testing startup

-Configures two MagAO-X roles, which run on two separate hosts:
+Configures one MagAO-X role, which runs on one host:
 - Role magaox01 on host @magaox01
-- Role magaox02 on host @magaox02

 Start either role first